 Tasmanian whisky and craft spirits distillers return to Narryna for this popular annual event.
 This is the opportunity to meet the makers, choose your Christmas tipple and select that gift that is so difficult to give away.
 Narryna, built Salamanca Place’s first merchant, will be open and dressed for Christmas courtesy of the Hobart Embroiderer’s Guild.
 Funds raised will support Narryna, which celebrates 60 years as a museum in 2017.
 Bookings not required.

-Events at Narryna
+Weddings and events at Narryna

 By foot – Battery Point village, including excellent cafés and St George's Church; Salamanca Place art and craft galleries, restaurants, cafés and pubs; Markree House Museum and Garden; Tasmanian Museum and Art Gallery (20 minutes walk); Maritime Museum of Tasmania; and shopping, dining and services in the Hobart CBD.